Skip to content

 The CLI is provided via the command gpuma.
 For best results, create a config file (JSON or YAML) and reference it in all CLI calls.

-Important: For the optimatzion of very large ensembles or high-throughput workflows, using the batch optimization mode is recommended (set in the config file, see below).
+Important: For the optimization of very large ensembles or high-throughput workflows, using the batch optimization mode is recommended (set in the config file, see below).
 In this case, make sure to use a multi-XYZ input file or a directory of XYZ files and only start one GPUMA process to leverage maximum efficient GPU parallelization and avoid runtime overhead for model initialization and memory estimation.

 Recommended CLI usage: